ignite/web/packages/client-js/README.md

 ### Additional features

-Client provides a `useSigner()` method to connect a signer/wallet implementing the CosmJS OfflineDirectSigner interface (https://cosmos.github.io/cosmjs/latest/proto-signing/interfaces/signer.offlinedirectsigner.html).
+The client provides a `useSigner()` method to connect a signer or wallet using the [CosmJS OfflineDirectSigner interface](https://cosmos.github.io/cosmjs/latest/proto-signing/interfaces/signer.offlinedirectsigner.html).

-The resulting CosmJS signing client (https://cosmos.github.io/cosmjs/latest/stargate/classes/signingstargateclient.signingstargateclient-1.html) is accessible via the `.signingClient` property while the signer is accessible via the `.signer` property.
+To access the resulting [CosmJS signing client](https://cosmos.github.io/cosmjs/latest/stargate/classes/signingstargateclient.signingstargateclient-1.html), use the `.signingClient` property.
+To access the signer, use the `.signer` property.

-Using the client's `.switchRPC()` method mentioned above will reinstantiate the signing client appropriately.
+Using the client `.switchRPC()` method reinstantiates the signing client appropriately.

 ```
 const signer = await DirectSecp256k1HdWallet.fromMnemonic(mymnemonic) // or any other object implementing the OfflineDirectSigner interface